Put yourself in pedestrians' shoes:

 - Refusal to submit to a chemical test is a separate administrative proceeding that will result in revocation of your driver's license and an administrative fine in addition to any penalty for DWI

-- Conviction for driving while intoxicated while your license is suspended or revoked for a DWI or DWAI (Drinking With Ability Impaired) violation or a chemical test refusal results in a mandatory jail term of 7 to 180 days or probation and a mandatory fine of $500–1000 a day
+- Conviction for driving while intoxicated while your license is suspended or revoked for a DWI or DWAI (Driving With Ability Impaired) violation or a chemical test refusal results in a mandatory jail term of 7 to 180 days or probation and a mandatory fine of $500–1000 a day

 Don't Use a Cell Phone While Driving